Skip to main content

 Program learning outcomes include:

-• Students will be able to distinguish among a variety of genres of primary and secondary historical texts (e.g. documents, monographs, letters, novels, film, political cartoons, essays) and use them appropriately and effectively in academic work.
+• Students will be able to distinguish among a variety of genres of primary and secondary historical sources (e.g. documents, monographs, letters, novels, film, political cartoons, essays, artifacts) and use them appropriately and effectively in academic work.

 • Students will demonstrate the ability to conduct research using primary and secondary sources including archival, print and non-print, and web-based texts.